 When you see someone with a six-pack and a well-defined physique, you may wonder what they’re doing to look so fit.

 Without sounding arrogant, I’ve noticed that people look at me when I take my shirt off.
 Even at my local CrossFit box, several fellow athletes have approached me to ask what I do to look so ripped.

 The funny thing is that “looking fit” is what humans should look like by default, if photos of indigenous people who haven’t been exposed to Western diets are any indication.

 Unfortunately, just like low testosterone levels in men and early puberty in girls is considered the norm these days, so too is having a beer belly or muffin top.
 But these physical states are not normal — we’ve just grown used to them because they’re so prevalent in our society.

-The problem is that our modern lives don’t require us to walk for hours to find shelter and fight for our lives in search of food.
+The problem is that modern society doesn’t require us to walk for hours to find shelter, or to fight for our life as we try to kill an animal for food.
 As a result, we have to do other things to challenge our bodies physically.

 To mimic the physical stress our ancestors were exposed to, I recommend doing some sort of functional fitness routine on most days of the week.
 For me, that’s CrossFit because it involves movements that I benefit from even when I’m outside of the gym.

 Specifically, I like to stress my cardiovascular system with high-intensity interval training and heavy lifting.
 I also like to sprint, even though I realize the risk of injury increases the older I get.